Emmy-winner Sarah Paulson uses 'Mouth Wetting Drops'

 Have you ever been standing in front of a class, or been about to give a work presentation, and felt all the moisture evaporate from the inside your mouth?

 You're not alone.
-In fact, there's a medical reason for this phenomenon, known scientifically as xerostomia and commonly as "dry mouth."
+In fact, there's a reason for this phenomenon, sometimes referred to as xerostomia (the subjective sensation of a dry mouth).
 Specialized glands at the back of your mouth, behind your teeth and under your tongue are responsible for the regular production of saliva, which not only allows you to break down food, but also helps you vocalize words properly.
 During periods of anxiety, it's possible for your body to produce hormones that interrupt the regular function of these glands, giving you that "sucked on a sponge" sensation.

 Sometimes using public speaking tips, such as keeping water handy, avoiding tobacco and chewing sugar-free gum beforehand, can help ward off the feeling.
 But what happens if those interventions don't work, or aren't readily available?

 "Sarah Paulson had a little celebrity trick up her sleeve."

 It's bad enough when it happens in front of a couple dozen people.
 If you are standing in front of hundreds, with millions more watching at home, it can be a nightmare.

 That was the exact scenario that Emmy-winning star Sarah Paulson found herself in when accepting her award for Outstanding Lead Actress In A Limited Series Or Movie for American Crime Story: The People v.
 O.J.
 Simpson.
 Giving your first Emmy speech while dealing with dry mouth is far from easy, but Sarah had a little celebrity trick up the sleeve of her immaculate ball gown.

 "I had one of those mouth wetting drops," she revealed to the crowd.